What Is Customer Effort Score?

 - Lastly, customer effort was found to be a strong predictor of a customer’s willingness to recommend a company’s products or services to others.
 Customer willingness or advocacy, customer behavior measured by a Net Promoter Score (NPS), is used as a proxy for gauging the overall health of a customer relationship.
 According to Gartner’s Customer Effort Survey, NPS is 65 points higher for top-performing low-effort companies than for high-effort companies.

-Using Customer Effort Scores in combination with NPS scores allows CX leaders to move away from a “squeaky wheel” strategy, which primarily focuses proactive outreach on customers who actively complain, and move towards an inclusive approach recognizing all who reported high-effort interactions and are likely dissatisfied.
+Using Customer Effort Scores in combination with NPS scores allows CXOs and CX leaders to move away from a “squeaky wheel” strategy, which primarily focuses proactive outreach on customers who actively complain, and move towards an inclusive approach recognizing all who reported high-effort interactions and are likely dissatisfied.

 How is a Customer Effort Score Calculated?